Wassmap: Wasserstein Isometric Mapping for Image Manifold Learning: Experiments

 \subsection{Embedding MNIST}

-To conclude, we show the effect of Wassmap on embedding MNIST.
-As a prelude, we randomly sample 100 handwritten 0s and 100 1s from MNIST and compute the 2-dimensional Wassmap and ISOMAP embeddings. \Cref{FIG:MNIST01} shows the resulting embeddings including three ISOMAP embeddings corresponding to different choices of $\eps$ when forming the $\eps$--neighborhood graph.
-Wassmap produces an embedding in which the classes are easily separated by a kernel SVM or nearest neighbor classifier, whereas the ISOMAP embedding is sensitive to the choice of $\eps$, and in some instances results in nontrivial class overlaps.
+Here we show the effect of Wassmap on embedding MNIST handwritten digits \cite{lecun1998mnist}.
+We randomly sample 250 handwritten 1s, 2s, 7s and 9s from MNIST and compute the 2-dimensional Wassmap embeddings corresponding to two different choices of $k$ when forming the $k$NN graph.
+We also computed the Isomap embeddings based on a $k$NN graph with the same $k$; recall that for both Wassmap and Isomap, the large $k$ limit corresponds to skipping the Geodesic computation step and using the raw pairwise distances. \Cref{FIG:MNIST01} shows the resulting embeddings, with Euclidean MDS and Diffusion Maps also shown for comparison.
+Note that Wassmap produces an embedding for which, for any value of $k$, the classes are relatively easily separated by a kernel SVM or nearest neighbor classifier, whereas the Isomap embedding appears sensitive to the choice of $k$ and results in nontrivial class overlaps for any $k$.
+Both the Euclidean MDS and Diffusion Map embeddings also struggle to separate classes, particularly 9s and 7s.
+A full analysis of classification performance and its dependence on the embedding dimension $d$ is a subject of future work.

-For a larger-scale test, we randomly subsample all MNIST classes, compute Wassmap and ISOMAP embeddings into $\R^4$, and display scatter plots of projections onto the each 2--dimensional coordinate plane of the embeddings in \cref{fig:pairwise_mnist}.
-While these are somewhat challenging to interpret, we note that the Wassmap embedding appears to show better clustering of each class and separation of classes.